Jeremiah Chapter 31

-This speaks of a time of great joy, because they have been redeemed.
+This speaks of a coming time of great joy, because they have been redeemed.
 This is old and young, male, and female all rejoicing together.
-They are dancing in joy of their homecoming.
+They will be dancing in joy of their homecoming.

 Jeremiah 31:14 “And I will satiate the soul of the priests with fatness, and my people shall be satisfied with my goodness, saith the LORD.”

 Meaning either the ministers of the Gospel, who should not only be liberally provided for as to their maintenance.
 Which is too low a sense; but filled with spiritual good things.
 With the doctrines of the Gospel, and a comfortable experience of them, that they may be able to feed others with knowledge and understanding.
 Or since, under the Gospel dispensation, there is no such distinct order of men under the name of priests, but all the saints are made kings and priests to God.
 They may be here meant, as follows.